Learn / Guides / CRO glossary

 The vast majority of people will read the text in the exact order the meme predicts, while a few odd ones will deviate.

 Now, if you saw an ad with text structured like this, you might not consciously remember the order in which you read the copy—but eye-tracking would pick it up and researchers would be able to spot the pattern.
-Once they see the same pattern play itself out over many test subjects, they can determine how most people will respond—and design their webpages accordingly.
+Once they see the same pattern play itself out over many test subjects and identify common areas of interest, they can determine how most people will respond—and design their webpages accordingly.

 Eye-tracking can tell you exactly what subjects are looking at, so there’s no need for self-reporting and guesswork.
 On the downside, since the tracking requires specialized equipment and takes place in a laboratory, some subjects may behave differently than they would in the real world—perhaps trying to ‘please’ the researcher or avoid looking at something they otherwise would.
 Also, it can be time-consuming and expensive (and therefore cost-prohibitive) for many startups and small companies.

 How does that help?
 Some studies suggest there’s a correlation between where people hover their mouse pointers and where their eyes move.
 And while it’s not a perfect correlation, it can give you a good idea of where users tend to focus their attention—for a much smaller price tag than eye-tracking.

 See how website visitors behave with Heatmaps and Recordings

 Heatmaps show, in aggregate, where your visitors click, scroll and hover their mouse pointers.
 The ‘hotter’ the element, the more action it’s getting from your users.